pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_create_cluster.md

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/vcenter-select-html-flash.png">

-Login to vCenter using Single Sign-On plugin, just click on `Use Windows session authentication` and allow plugin to run.
+**If you are using jumphost**, you can use login leveraging Single Sign-On plugin, just click on `Use Windows session authentication` and allow plugin to run.
 You can also disable this prompt for future by unchecking option `Ask always before allowing this site`.

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/vcenter-login-page-SSO.png">